 - Monthly pass (public transport) – €45 – €50

 - Taxis: starting rate – from €2,20 to €4; per km – from €0,85 to €1,80

 - Communication – local mobile prepaid tariff – €0,21 per minute

 The cost of moving to Spain is loosely interrelated to whether you make the effort to put your finances in good order before the big move or soon after you’ve arrived.
 Again, your particular situation will play a role in what you need to do.
 Either way, you will probably want to open a bank account.
 The equivalent of a current account is called a pay-cheque account.
 The bank charges will depend on whether you have regular funds coming in each month.

-To set up one, you’ll need:
+To set up bank account, you’ll need:

 - An ID

 - NIE (the identification number on your residence card).

 If you are retired, speak to a specialist about the most favourable options for you.
 Transferring your British pension to a Spanish bank account every month or withdrawing it directly from your British account will probably cost you more than if you move your pension altogether to a QROPS (Qualifying Recognised Overseas Pension Scheme).
 Such transfer will help you avoid fluctuations in exchange rates, as well as certain taxation issues (say, after the death of a spouse).

 British Communities in Spain